-If you're looking to play Klondike solitaire, you'll love this free online version of the card game.
+If you're looking to play Klondike solitaire, you'll love these free online versions of the card game.

 HOW TO PLAY.
 The rules to play Klondike solitaire are fairly simple.
 A single standard deck of 52 playing cards is used.